patrickkettner/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 We encourage you to develop extensions that are of high quality.
 High-quality extensions conform to standards of performance, security, and user experience, as summarized by the following guidelines:

-* **Compliance:** Does the extension comply with our [program policies][program policies]?
+1 **Compliance:** Does the extension comply with our [program policies][program-policies/best-practices]?
   Extensions must not violate any of these policies.

-* **Manifest V3:** Is the extension built on Manifest V3?
+2 **Manifest V3:** Is the extension built on Manifest V3?
 Manifest V3 is the current version of the Chrome extension platform and all High Quality extensions should use it.
 (See the [Manifest V3 overview][mv3-overview].)

-* **Security:** Is the extension safe for users?
+3 **Security:** Is the extension safe for users?
 Make sure your extension does not pose security threats and does not use deceptive installation tactics (see [Stay secure][stay-secure] for a more in-depth discussion.)

-* **User privacy:** Make sure that your extension handles user data appropriately and conforms to Chrome Web Store's data privacy requirements.
-(See this [FAQ][user-data-faq] for further details.)
+4 **User privacy:** Make sure that your extension handles user data appropriately and conforms to Chrome Web Store's [data privacy requirements][user-data-faq].

-* **Performance:** Does the extension function at an outstanding level?
-High-quality extensions don't just perform their intended action, they do so while using as few system resources as possible.
+5 **Performance:** Does the extension function at an outstanding level?
+High-quality extensions don't just work, they work while using as few system resources as possible.

-* **User experience:** Is the extension a joy to use?
-The extension itself should provide a good-looking, intuitive, and seamless user experience while also respecting the end user's privacy.
+6 **User experience:** Is the extension a joy to use?
+The extension itself should provide a good-looking, intuitive, and seamless user experience.

-* **Store listing:** The extension's [Chrome Web Store listing][completing-listing] should set the user's expectations and clearly communicate what the extension does.
+7 **Store listing:** The extension's [Chrome Web Store listing][completing-listing] should set the user's expectations and clearly communicate what the extension does.
 All image assets (icon, tile, marquee, and screenshots) [should be provided][supplying-images].
 Images should not be blurry or too busy.
 [Privacy information][dashboard-privacy] (permissions justifications, the extension's